Eine kleine Nachtmusik: I. Allegro

 This first movement is in sonata-allegro form.
-It opens with an ascending Mannheim rocket theme.
+It opens with a theme of an ascending Mannheim rocket.
 The second theme is more graceful and in D major, the dominant key of G major.
 The exposition closes in D major and is repeated.
-The development section begins on D major and touches on D minor and C major before the work returns to G major for the recapitulation.
+The development section begins in D major and touches on D minor and C major before the work returns to G major for the recapitulation.

 II.
 Romance: Andante

-The second movement, with the tempo marked Andante, is a Romance in the subdominant key of C major, and was originally the third movement out of five.
+The second movement, with the tempo marked Andante, is a Romance in C major, the subdominant key of G major, and was originally the third movement out of five.
 It is in rondo form, taking the shape A–B–A–C–A plus a final coda.
 The keys of the sections are C major for A and B, C minor for C. The middle appearance of A is truncated, consisting of only the first half of the theme.
-Daniel Heartz describes the movement as evoking gavotte rhythm: each of its sections begins in the middle of the measure, with a double upbeat.
+Daniel Heartz describes the movement as evoking a gavotte rhythm: each of its sections begins in the middle of the measure, with a double upbeat.

 III.
 Menuetto: Allegretto

 The third movement, marked Allegretto, is a minuet and trio, both in 3/4 time.
-The minuet is in the home key of G major, the contrasting trio in the dominant key of D major.
+The minuet is in the home key of G major; the contrasting trio is in D major, the dominant key of G major.
 As is normal in this form, the minuet is played again da capo following the trio.

 IV.
 Rondo: Allegro

 The fourth and last movement is in lively tempo, marked Allegro; the key is again G major, and the movement is written in sonata form.
-Mozart specifies repeats not just for the exposition section but also for the following development and recapitulation section.
-The recapitulation's first theme is unusual because only its last two bars return, in the parallel minor.
+Mozart specifies repeats not just for the exposition section but also for the following development and recapitulation sections.
+The recapitulation's first theme is unusual because only its last two bars return, and in the parallel minor.
 A coda ends the piece.